 PROPOSITION 19 AND PROPERTY TAXES: HOW IT WORKS, WHAT IT MEANS

-California Proposition 19, which became law in November of 2020, goes into effect on February 15th.
+California Proposition 19, which became law in November of 2020, went into effect on February 15th.
 As of that date, significant changes to California property tax law, particularly concerning parent-child exclusions, go into effect.
 The change also affects transferring property to yourself.
 And fascinatingly, there’s a connection with the film The Big Lebowski, which wasn’t really about real estate valuation.
 Bowling, yes.
 Real estate – not so much.
 And yet.

 The Parent-Child Exclusion